Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

-where $\rho$ is the energy density, $P$ is the fluid pressure and $U_{\mu}$ is the 4-velocity relative to the observer.
+where $\rho$ is the energy density, $P$ is the fluid pressure, and $U_{\mu}$ is the 4-velocity relative to the observer.
 If we take the velocity as $U^{\mu} = \left(1,0,0,0\right)$ (comoving observer), the energy-momentum tensor reduces to

-Using equations (\ref{einstein}) and (\ref{tensorfluidoperfecto}), with the FLRW metric, we can obtain the Friedmann equations
+Using Equations (\ref{einstein}) and (\ref{tensorfluidoperfecto}), with the FLRW metric, we can obtain the Friedmann~equations

-In this expression, $H$ accounts for the rate of expansion/contraction of the the universe, named as the Hubble parameter.
+In these expressions, $H$ accounts for the rate of expansion/contraction of the Universe, named as the Hubble parameter.
 Subindex $i$ labels all the components that believe the Universe is made of, as we will see in the next section.
 These equations describe the evolution of the Universe.
-By combining equations \eqref{friedmann1} we can obtain the continuity equation given by
+By combining Equations \eqref{friedmann1} and \eqref{friedmann1b}, we can obtain the continuity equation given by

 The meaning of \eqref{continuidad} is the conservation of the energy-momentum tensor ($\nabla_\mu T^{\mu \nu}=0$).
-In order to close the system we need to include an equation-of-state that relates pressure and energy density for a given fluid.
-In particular, we are interested on barotropic fluids which generally have the form of $P=\omega \rho$.
+In order to close the system, we need to include an equation-of-state that relates pressure and energy density for a given fluid.
+In particular, we are interested on barotropic fluids, which generally have the form of $P=\omega \rho$.